Final Fantasy III Beyond Final Fantasy III

 - One of the major backstory elements of FFVIII is Hyne the Magician, otherwise known as "Great Hyne".
 There are several versions of the legend cited throughout VIII (2 in-game, one as a short story from the original Ultimania), but all are roughly the same:

 With the war turning in favor of the humans, Hyne offered up half of his body in exchange for peace.
-Inevitably, the magical potential in Hyne's body led the humans to war, and by the time it was over, a sage revealed that Hyne had not given them his body, but rather his skin which was useless.
+Inevitably, the magical potential in Hyne's body led the humans to war amongst each other, and by the time it was over, a sage revealed that Hyne had not given them his body, but rather his skin which was useless.
 Hyne himself had vanished and humanity looked for him for centuries, although it is theorized that Hein's power was passed on to the sorceresses.

 Hyne targetting children is likely a reference to FFIII's protagonists while Hyne tricking humanity by giving them his skin is based on his skeletal appearance.